-- Advocate for a working culture that promotes motivation and enthusiasm towards professional development of knowledge and competencies as a requirement to achieve excellence in practice. - Coach maternity nurses and multidisciplinary team members to improve woman-centered competencies.
+- Advocate for a working culture that promotes motivation and enthusiasm towards professional development of knowledge and competencies as a requirement to achieve excellence in practice. - Coach maternity nurses and multidisciplinary team members to improve women-centered competencies. - Identify problems and utilize research evidence in nursing practice.

-1.2 Undertakes safe responses and facilitates a physical, psychosocial, cultural and spiritual environment that promotes women's and individual/group safety.
+1.2 : Undertakes safe responses and facilitates a physical, psychosocial,cultural and spiritual environment that promotes women's and individual/group safety.

-Ensures maternity nurse practices meet organizational safety and quality standards.
+Ensures maternity nurse practices meet organizational safety and qualitystandards.